About us

 Read bio

-Jonah is a senior medical student at NYU – and he was accepted into 11 other top US medical schools, including Johns Hopkins and Duke.
+Jonah is a senior medical student at NYU—and he was accepted into 11 other top US medical schools, including Johns Hopkins and Duke.
 He graduated from Dartmouth College with a degree in Neuroscience and a minor in Biology.
 At NYU, he is deeply involved in surgical oncology research and health equity initiatives.
 Jonah has been tutoring and mentoring students for several years, working with learners from high school through medical school.
-His expertise spans biology, chemistry, physics, and MCAT preparation, and he has a particular passion for guiding pre-med and medical students through the complexities of medical school applications, and career planning.
-As a mentor, he enjoys helping students navigate everything from study strategies and time management to personal statements and interview preparation.
+His expertise spans biology, chemistry, physics, and MCAT preparation, and he has a particular passion for guiding pre-med and medical students through the complexities of medical school applications and career planning.

 Dr. Ong